Monday, 26 January 2026

 As was evident in the hack of LastPass, hackers love to get password vaults.
 Any company that specialises in collecting passwords, encrypted or not, will be a huge target.

-Even if they can't see your unencrypted passwords, there's numerous ways in which they can still use the data.
+Even if the hackers can't see your unencrypted passwords, there's numerous ways in which they can still use the data.
 Anything from brute-force, to phishing, to metadata mining.

 There's no reason to put all of our passwords together on top of a big, shiny, moist pile of passwords, just yearning for a hacker to find it.

 You may be thinking: "What about banks?
 They keep all the money in one pile, that seems to work for them!"
 Yes, mostly.
 But the difference is, if a bank gets robbed, they have insurance, and you still get your money back.
 On the other hand, if your passwords are leaked, there's no going back.
 You now need to change every password you ever set for literally everything.
-Preferably before the hackers empty your bank accounts and steal your naughty pictures.
+Preferably before the hackers empty your bank accounts and steal your naughty pictures from your iCloud.

 What then, is a good password manager?